Inflation Point

 • Vanguard Total International Bond ETF: $18.04

-Big Jim was having WordPress issues while publishing this post, and does not have anything witty at the moment.
+I was having WordPress issues while publishing this post, and do not have anything witty at the moment.

 Painting of The Bronze Horseman by Vasily Surikov (1848-1916); image from Wikimedia, image assumed to be under public domain.